 - 1. Label each assignment with the name of the assignment from within WebAssign. - 2.
 For all problems within the assignment that require work to solve the problem, copy the problem (unless it is a word problem) into your homework notebook and include your written work for solving the problem. - 3.
 Number the problems in your homework notebook so that they correspond with the problem numbers within the WebAssign assignment. - 4.
 Bring your homework notebook with you to each class meeting.
-At times you will be allowed to use your homework notebook within taking a quiz.
-In addition, there may be some problems on a quiz that you will not be able to work if you do not have your homework notebook with you.
+At times, there may be some problems on a quiz that you will not be able to work if you do not have your homework notebook containing your completed work for the assignment that aligns with the content of the quiz.